uvaai/ml2/40 Module 4/30 Interpretable AI/content.md

 state whether you agree or disagree with that claim.
 Motivate your answers.

-1. Even explanation models with relatively high agreement with the black box models, still disagree for some samples, and therefore one cannot trust the explanations, and by extension the original black box.
+1. Even explanation models with relatively high agreement with the black box model, still disagree for some samples, and therefore you cannot trust these explanations, and by extension cannot trust the original black box model.

 2. If a pattern in the data is important enough for the black box model to leverage to provide better predictions, then a machine learning researcher